In This Article

-Narcotics Anonymous (NA) is a global, community-based organization that provides programming and community support to help individuals addicted to drugs recover from their addictions.
+Narcotics Anonymous (NA) is a global, community-based organization.
+It provides community support to anyone addicted to drugs.

-NA does not discriminate and is open to all addicts regardless of age, race, sexual identity, creed, religious beliefs, or drugs used.
+NA does not discriminate on age, race, gender or sexual identity, religious beliefs, or drugs used.

-NA says on its open membership policy: “We are not interested in what or how much you used or who your connections were, what you have done in the past, how much or how little you have, but only in what you want to do about your problem and how we can help.”
+“We are not interested in what or how much you used or who your connections were, what you have done in the past, how much or how little you have, but only in what you want to do about your problem and how we can help.”— Narcotics Anonymous

 What are the 12 Steps of NA?

-The 12 steps of Narcotics Anonymous are the principles that made recovery possible and “the source of freedom for the individual.”
+The 12 steps of Narcotics Anonymous are principles and “the source of freedom for the individual.”
 NA recommends that all members follow the 12 steps of NA to make the most out of their recovery program.

 The 12 Steps of Narcotics Anonymous are:

 - “We admitted that we were powerless over our addiction, that our lives had become unmanageable.

 - We came to believe that a Power greater than ourselves could restore us to sanity.

 - We made a decision to turn our will and our lives over to the care of God as we understood Him.